A Day in the Life of a Web Content Writer

 Everything’s Great when You’re Downtown

 The office I work out of is on the 8th floor of an office building that overlooks the state capitol building in my city.
 It’s a beautiful view, and I love being right downtown in the heart of things.
-I’m at the office and set up at my desk by 10:30am, which gives me another solid two hours of writing before lunch – which, weather-depending, I love to pick up from my favorite food cart on the square and enjoy on the public terrace overlooking one of the lakes that surrounds my city.
+I’m at the office and set up at my desk by 10:30am, which gives me another solid two hours of writing before lunch – which, weather-depending, I love to pick up from my favorite food cart on the square and enjoy it on the public terrace overlooking one of the lakes that surrounds my city.

 I’m a big believer in long, leisurely lunches – perhaps as a result of being trapped in the “eat at your desk” mentality of the corporate world for so long.
 I’ll take a book to read while I’m nibbling away, or go for a long walk along the lakeshore to clear my mind before getting back to work around 1:30pm.

 The afternoons are my hardest productivity times, so I’ll usually schedule tasks that require less creativity for these hours – whether that’s writing simple articles or browsing industry blogs to keep my skills up.
-If I’m working from home, I’ll move my schedule around so that I can nap during this time or hang out with my husband (but unfortunately, my co-working office hasn’t yet installed a napping area!).
+If I’m working from home, I’ll move my schedule around so that I can nap during this time or hang out with my husband (unfortunately, my co-working office hasn’t yet installed a napping area!).

 Heading Home